alan-turing-institute/data-safe-haven/docs/deployment/security_checklist.md

 ## 11. Firewall controls

-### We claim:

-- An `Azure Firewall` ensures that the administrator VMs have the minimal level of internet access required to function.

-### Which means:
+### Turing configuration setting:

 - Whilst all user access VMs are entirely blocked off from the internet, this is not the case for administrator access VMs such as the SHM-DC, SRE DATA server.
 - An Azure Firewall governs the internet access provided to these VMs, limiting them mostly to downloading Windows updates.

+### Implication:

+- An `Azure Firewall` ensures that the administrator VMs have the minimal level of internet access required to function.

 ### Verify by: